 Wendy's was founded on fresh beef, so knowing the ins and outs of the way our beef makes it to our restaurants is vital to ensuring safe and satisfying meals for our customers.
 We are proud of our fresh beef supply chain, but we still want to know more about our entire protein supply chain so we can verify animal care, identify improvement areas and ensure the highest safety and food quality standards are met.
 This desire for traceability and transparency spans our menu and underpins our responsible sourcing goal, including the Wendy’s Animal Care Standards Program.

-Our industry-leading animal welfare program ensures the welfare of the animals we rely on to provide our food, and we’ve started work to further strengthen it by implementing the Wendy’s Animal Care Standards Program across our protein supply.
+Our animal welfare program regularly audits our protein suppliers’ facilities against animal welfare standards that evaluate the handling of animals, housing conditions, health and dietary practices, traceability, transportation and more.
+We’ve started work to further strengthen this approach by implementing the Wendy’s Animal Care Standards Program across our protein supply (beef, pork, chicken, eggs and dairy).
 To inform the development of new standards, the Wendy’s Animal Care Standards Program uses a detailed assessment tool that allows us to recognize progressive suppliers, better track farm conditions and animal care and quantify the results.
-While we've always audited, for the first time we are cataloguing the animal welfare best practices of all protein supply facilities, including 15 measures of welfare.

 Since 2001, Wendy’s has convened an Animal Welfare Council to shape our policies and help drive us forward.
 We have recently enhanced the council to bring in expertise in auditing, animal science, wellbeing and behavior, with specialties across our key protein categories.
 We also consult with public interest groups to ensure we benefit from a range of perspectives and push to continuously meet customer expectations.